-Now I could give you 4,683,592 ways to be more productive, but I think we should just start with 44.
-Your homework: pick and choose 5 you want to start implementing in the next week and focus on those first.
+Now, I could give you 4,683,592 ways to be more productive, but I think we should just start with 44.
+Your homework: pick 5 you want to start implementing in the next week and focus on those first.
 Once you master them you can always add more.

 1. Create goals.

 Goals help you focus.
 Goals help you know where you are headed.
 They ground you in direction and give you a map to start on.
-Studies have shown that the more ambitious your goals, the happier we are.
+Studies have shown that the more ambitious our goals, the happier we are.
 By deciding our own goals, our happiness is not reliant on others (source).
-Start with setting just a goal for this week.
-As you practice you can jump into more long term goal planning.
+Start with setting just one goal for this week.
+As you practice, you can jump into more long-term goal planning.

 2. Organize your priorities & to dos in advance.

 I used to waste literally HOURS every week trying to remember every little thing I was supposed to be doing.
-By planning well in advance and being clear on priorities I jump into everyday with a clear plan of attack.
+By planning well in advance and being clear on priorities, I now jump into every day with a clear plan of attack.
 (P.S. this is exactly how I do that.)

 3. Continue learning.

 You do not have the ability to know everything.
 But, by continuing to learn every day, you become a greater asset not only in your own business, but to every client and customer you interact with.
 You also have the opportunity to learn better and more efficient ways to run your company.
 Dedicate at least 20 minutes a day to learning something new, whether that's by listening to a podcast, reading a book, or checking in on your favorite blog.
 Heck, just by reading this you are already getting your daily dose of learning.